 This will allow you to change the vertical scale of the selected attributes.
 As you click/drag the cursor left/right or up/down, the vertical scale of the selected attributes will increase or decrease.
 You can also see the change in the Scaling spin box in the lower right corner of the Multiplot window.
 When attributes are added to the Multiplot, the initial vertical range is Rmin - Rdelta to Rmax + Rdelta where Rdelta is Rmax-Rmin.

 This button will allow you to change the size of the plotted points and lines.
 Sizes range from Small to XX-Large.
 Clicking on the button will cycle to the next size.
-Click and hold to get a dropdown menu of sizes to choose.
+Click and hold to get a drop down menu of sizes to choose from.

 Time Series Multiplot Menu

 This setting turns on the statistics view for the currently selection time series.
 It will show the minimum and maximum as solid lines, the +/- 1-Sigma as dashed lines and the average as a dotted line.
 Value labels will appear on the right side of the tool.

 Show Height at COG

 This setting only affects the display of the Height attribute.
 When enabled the Height plot will be transformed to the (0.0, 0.0, 0.0) location on the vessel, also referred to as the nominal center of gravity (COG).
 When disabled, the Height plot will be shown at the location reported by each system, often the antenna location or INS reference location.

 This button will split the plot into a time series and scatter plot.
 The scatter plot will display any 2 selected attributes in your list.
 The Correlation Coefficient of these attributes will display in the top of the plot.
 Correlation runs from -1 to +1.
 There is a splitter handle between the time series and scatter plot so they can be resized the the users desired size.